 Valerie Nichols, Program Director, Liberal Studies

-Mimi Bernard, Assistant Provost Interdisciplinary Studies & Global Education
+Mimi Barnard, Assistant Provost Interdisciplinary Studies & Global Education

 Through the University College, Belmont University addresses the learning needs of adult, non-traditional students.
 Because traditional four-year degree programs cannot accommodate the educational needs of many adults, the University College provides opportunities to pursue education based on individualized goals and flexible time schedules through degree-granting programs, continuing education experiences, and professional development programs.
 University College has two divisions: the Office of Adult Degree Programs and the Office of Continuing Studies.